Texte - Auto-Promo & Couverture - Solution Macarons Solution Macarons ... ou le macaron pas à pas en 21 recettes ... par Mercotte

 Once you remove the shells from the oven, place the sheets on cooling racks and allow them to cool.
 They should pop right off the baking sheets without need for coercion.
 They should be super smooth, with their typical little collar, and baked to perfection.

 Whip the ganache—if that is what you are using for a filling—like you would a whipped cream and transfer it to a pastry bag.
-You’ll need to take each macaron shell in your hand, and, using your thumb, gently press down on the underside in order to make a slight indentation.
+You’ll need to take each macaroon shell in your hand, and, using your thumb, gently press down on the underside in order to make a slight indentation.
 This is to ensure that once the shells cool, there is room for the ganache.

 Nota bene: This recipe is adapted to my oven, which is extremely reliable and precise in terms of temperature.
 Since no two ovens are exactly alike, you’ll need to test yours out!
 One thing for sure: if you have the option of convection heat, no need to play around with wooden spoons to keep the door ajar.